hotwax/oms-documentation/hotwax/API authentication/API authentication.md

 ### Usage

-This generated JWT token serves as a powerful credential, allowing authenticated access to Hotwax Commerce OMS data.
+The generated JWT token serves as a powerful credential, enabling authenticated access to Hotwax Commerce OMS data.
 Utilizing this token in API calls enhances both security and efficiency, contributing to the seamless integration and performance of the system.

+## HotWax APIs Requiring Authentication

-## The following HotWax APIs require an authentication token:
+The following HotWax APIs require an authentication token:

 1. `updateInventory`

-Note: Before using the APIs requiring an authentication token, the user must ask for a bearer token from HotWax.
+**Note:** Before using APIs requiring an authentication token, users must request a bearer token from HotWax.

-To learn more about Bearer token authentication, watch this [video](https://youtu.be/n-IFlWGX1t4)
+For more information about Bearer token authentication, refer to this [video](https://youtu.be/n-IFlWGX1t4).